- Reading Room Guidelines & General Information

 - Completing the Deed of Gift form and returning it to the donor.

-All donations become property of the Field Museum Library and the library retains the right to dispose of unneeded items in any way it sees fit (trade, sale, discard, donate).
-The Field Museum Library will not place a value on gifts for tax purposes.
+All donations become property of The Marie Louise Rosenthal Library and the Library retains the right to dispose of unneeded items in any way it sees fit (trade, sale, discard, donate).
+The Library will not place a value on gifts for tax purposes.